-Sand Tracks 2017: Lonely Boys and Irrunytju Band
+Sand Tracks 2017 – Lonely Boys and Irrunytju Band

-This year we’re excited to announce the incredible punk rockers, Lonely Boys, will headline the tour, alongside the rapidly rising starts that are the Irrunytju band.
+In it’s ninth year on the road, Sand Tracks was excited to announce the incredible punk rockers, Lonely Boys, would headline the tour, alongside the rapidly rising starts that are the Irrunytju band.

 Irrunytju Band (formerly known as Alunytjuru Band) are from Wingellina (Irrunytju) Community, located just 10kms from the tri-state border.
 They convey messages of country, people and loved ones, social issues and tales from the road through their Pitjantjatjara language lyrics.
 Already a household name throughout the Ngaanyatjarra Lands, Irrunytju Band put out the ‘Titji Kutju’ (One Kid) last year and now hope to take their message and music out to broader audiences and gain opportunities to showcase their incredible talents beyond their traditional lands.